 Skyrocketing Demand for International Trips

-According to Destination Analysts, American travelers venturing abroad this year have an average household income of nearly $110,000, compared to less than $83,000 among U.S. travelers.
+According to Destination Analysts, American travellers venturing abroad this year have an average household income of nearly $110,000, compared to less than $83,000 among U.S. travellers.

 In response to this increased demand, United Airlines plans to expand its international network at twice the rate of its domestic network this year.
 Delta Air Lines expects record revenue and profitability on its international routes this summer.